SokandeSujal/YouTube-Clone/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Sujal Sokande License.